rust-lang/rfcs/text/0000-externally-implementable-functions.md

 # Unresolved questions

+- Should we provide a mechanism to set an `extern impl fn` using `=` from an existing `fn` value, rather than writing a body?
+For instance, `impl fn x::y = a::b;`
+- Should we allow some form of subtyping, similarly to how traits allow trait impls to do subtyping?
 - What should the syntax be once we stabilize this?
 - How should this work in dynamic libraries?